 Performances are generally booked once a month and last about an hour.
 They include obedience routines set to music (a little bit like the Mounties’ Musical Ride) as well as tricks and either agility exercises or a game or two.
 The performances are always followed by a lot of tail wagging and visiting between the dogs and the audience.
 To see the joy on the faces of our audiences, check out our photos on Facebook.

 If you know of an organization that would like to host a performance, please call NYOC at 416-222-4109 or email firstname.lastname@example.org.
 A brochure about the Demonstration Team is also available.

 In 1965, NYOC members formed a Demonstration Team to offer performances free-of-charge to the public to showcase the close bond that exists between a well-trained dog and his owner.
 The performances were also designed to educate adults and children.

 New members are always welcome.
-To find out how to join, please visit Join the Team.
+To find out how to join, please read Join the Team.

-“I would just like to thank you for coming into our facility on Wednesday March 25th,2015.
+“I would just like to thank you for coming into our facility.
 Our seniors had an amazing time, In fact the seniors are still talking about it.
 We are very grateful you took the time to come in to see us.
 We would love to have you back again soon.
 Thank you so much for your time and we look forward to seeing you again.” — Marie Wallis

 “I have thought a number of times about your dog show.
 It was really something special.
 The dogs were so good, especially when their owners walked out of the room and reappeared minutes later.
 Not one of the dogs moved!
 But even better was the reaction of the audience – the ladies around me were totally absorbed and were choosing their favourite dogs when they came round for pats.
 The show was a great gift for them.
 Thank you so much.” — Joan